 Nano-Structural Imaging Lab

 The mission of NSIL Biological Research is to introduce students to scientific inquiry, through research and instrumentation, and to provide transferable, hands-on experiences with the techniques, practices and perspectives of professional scientists; with an emphasis on microscopy as an analytical technique, especially electron microscopy.
 Students are eligible to participate in this program after completing one of the pre-requisite courses.
 Next, the student will develop a novel research project based on their own interests and current scientific literature, in cell biology, molecular biology, structural biology, biomedical research, or related fields.
-They will then learn the tools and techniques to carry out experiments on a topic of their choosing, acquire and analyze data, and present their results in either written or oral form.
-Students from this lab have produced images that have been described as “textbook quality” by professionals in the field.
-These students are well suited for careers in bio-imaging, histology, pathology, and other clinical research options.
+They will then learn the tools and techniques to carry out experiments on a topic of their choosing, acquire and analyze data, and present their results in written and oral form.
+Students have participated in the BCA Research Expo, Young Science Achievers Program, and Regeneron Science Talent Search, as well as publishing their findings in professional journals.
+Additionally, these students are well suited for careers in bio-imaging, histology, pathology, and other clinical research options.